NagusameCS/404/Individual Questions (Easy Questions)/JsonVerifier.md

-# JSON Verifier and Validator
+w# JSON Verifier and Validator

 ## Description
 Create a JSON validation engine that checks both syntax and schema compliance.